-Appendix C: bicycle and pedestrian accomodation guidance
+Appendix C: bicycle and pedestrian accommodation guidance

-Checklist for determining project conformance with Iowa DOT bicycle accommodation guidance for iowa's state highways
+Checklist for determining project conformance with Iowa DOT bicycle accommodation guidance for Iowa's state highways

 On May 11, 1999, the Iowa Transportation Commission adopted highway planning and programming guidance to be used as the basis for decision-making relative to Iowas primary highway system improvements and investments.
 This guidance included policy direction relative to bicycle and pedestrian accommodations, i.e. when bicycle and pedestrian accommodation needs to be incorporated into a planned highway improvement project.
 A copy of the adopted guidance text is included at the end of this discussion.

 The following "checklist" can be used by Iowa DOT and/or MPO/RPA staff during project planning to evaluate whether bicycle accommodation is warranted within a highway corridor proposed for improvement.
 This information can assist in evaluation of the type of accommodation to be provided (on-road, separated, etc.), if accommodation is determined to be warranted.
 The checklist is subdivided into two parts, to reflect the criteria established in the adopted accommodation guidance: 1) planning-based thresholds and 2) trip generation-based thresholds.